top of page

 Order your Bardsey Apple Tree

-We work with two Apple Tree Nurseries who sell the official Bardsey Apple.
-Ian Sturrock & Sons in the UK and Raintree Nursery in the USA.
+We work with Ian Sturrock & Sons Tree Nurseries who sell the official Bardsey Apple.

 Bardsey has its very own rare apple which can now be bought to add to your orchard.